Corporation Tax self-assessment (CTSA): the payment obligation: credit interest

 - after a charge (whether it is a SA or a Revenue determination) is recorded by the system, but

 - not until the normal due date has passed.

-It may sometimes be necessary to calculate and repay credit interest before the due and payable date.
-If you have a case when you want to make such a repayment please contact the Accounts Office responsible for the case.
+It may sometimes be necessary to calculate and repay credit interest before the normal due date.
+If you have a case when you want to make such a repayment please contact the CT Unit in Cumbernauls (see COM80080).